Cosponsor H.R. 2074: The Gluten in Medicine Disclosure Act of 2019:

 Beyond Celiac encourages you to support the Gluten in Medicine Disclosure Act of 2019 by contacting your representatives and encouraging them to cosponsor this bill.

-- Call, write, email your Members of Congress urging them to cosponsor the bill.
+- Call, write, email, or send a message to your Members of Congress urging them to cosponsor the bill.
 Include a personal story.

 - Set up district meetings as Members of Congress are back home during recess.